Elizabeth Holmes: U.S. v. Holmes, et al.

-After her conviction, Holmes and her partner allegedly attempted to flee, according to prosecutors, when they bought one-way plane tickets to Mexico.
-Holmes's legal team said they bought the tickets with the hope the outcome of the case would have been different, and that she canceled her ticket after losing the case; her partner went on to Mexico without her.
+On November 18, 2022, Davila sentenced Holmes to 11 1/4 years in federal prison and ordered her and Balwani jointly to pay $452 million in restitution to the victims of the fraud.
+He recommended she be incarcerated at Federal Prison Camp, Bryan, a minimum-security federal prison in Bryan, Texas.
+On May 17, 2023, Davila ruled that she must surrender to custody on May 30, after accepting that she needed time to arrange childcare for her two children.
+Holmes reported to prison on May 30.
+In July 2023, the Bureau of Prisons projected that Holmes would be released from prison in 2032, approximately two years early, in accordance with the Bureau's guidelines for good conduct time.

+Holmes appealed her conviction and sentence to the U.S. Court of Appeals for the Ninth Circuit.
+Her lawyers argued that Davila had committed legal errors by, among other things, allowing the prosecution to introduce certain government reports and expert witness analysis, by restricting their cross-examination of former Theranos laboratory director Adam Rosendorff, and by excluding some of Balwani's testimony.
+A panel consisting of U.S. circuit judges Jacqueline Nguyen, Ryan D. Nelson, and Mary M. Schroeder heard oral argument in her case in June 2024.
+In February 2025, the Ninth Circuit rejected Holmes' arguments and affirmed her conviction and sentence.

 Promotional activities

 Holmes partnered with Carlos Slim in June 2015 to improve blood testing in Mexico.
 In October 2015, she announced #IronSisters to help women in science, technology, engineering, and mathematics careers.
 In 2015, she helped to draft and pass a law in Arizona to let people obtain and pay for lab tests without requiring insurance or healthcare provider approval, while misrepresenting the accuracy and effectiveness of the Theranos device.

 Connections

 Theranos's board and investors included many influential figures.
 Holmes's first major investor was Tim Draper – Silicon Valley venture capitalist and father of Holmes's childhood friend Jesse Draper – who "cut Holmes a check" for $1 million upon hearing her initial pitch for the firm that would become Theranos.
 Theranos's pool of major investors expanded to include Rupert Murdoch, the Walton family, the DeVos family including Betsy DeVos, the Cox family of Cox Enterprises and Carlos Slim Helú.
 Each of these investors lost tens to hundreds of millions of dollars when Theranos folded.

 One of Holmes's first board members was George Shultz.
 With Shultz's early involvement aiding Holmes's recruitment efforts, the 12-member Theranos board eventually included: Henry Kissinger, a former secretary of state; William Perry, a former secretary of defense; James Mattis, a future secretary of defense; Gary Roughead, a retired U.S. Navy admiral; Bill Frist, a former U.S. senator (R-TN); Sam Nunn, a former U.S. senator (D-GA); and former CEOs Dick Kovacevich of Wells Fargo and Riley Bechtel of Bechtel.